bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 </div>

 During training, this results in projecting the input tokens into a much larger dimension.
 For example, for Llama 405B the inputs are projected from $Seq \times 16384$ to $Seq \times 53248$, where $Seq$ is the sequence length.
-This in turn means that when training with sequences with less than $53248$ context length, the MLP will dominate self-attention in terms of both FLOP and memory even without using efficient kernels like FlashAttention, because the quadratic cost in terms of context length is actually lower.
-In general, this holds for most sizes of LLMs, as even smaller models in the 8B class usually upscale in the 14k-20k range, which exceeds most context sizes used for pretrainig.
+This in turn means that when training with sequences with less than $53248$ context length, the MLP will dominate self-attention in terms of both FLOPs and memory even without using efficient kernels like FlashAttention, because the quadratic cost in terms of context length is actually lower.
+In general, this holds for most sizes of LLMs, as even smaller models in the 8B class usually upscale to the 14k-20k range, which exceeds most context sizes used for pretraining.

 For inference, the discussion is more nuanced.
 Inference engines tend to prioritize, among other things, storing as little memory as possible for activations to make room for larger models and KV caches.
 We will have a section towards the end of the post where we will discuss in more detail how exactly our kernel might fit in a modern inference engine, but briefly speaking, we expect the impact of our kernel to be modest in terms of memory, but still useful for further improving the throughput of model deployments.